usmcfiredog/network-stig-checker/CONTRIBUTING.md

 # Contributing

-Direct contributions from external parties are generally not accepted unless discussed beforehand with the author.
-Instead, we request that you open a new issue and describe the bug or feature enhancement.
-Feel free to include any recommendations when creating the issue.
+Direct contributions from external parties are happily accepted.
+If you wish to do so, I simply ask that you make a pull request documenting what solution is provided by your work.
+If I feel it is something I'd like to merge, I will happily do so after a review of the code (as should be done!)